SAP-samples/teched2023-XP270/exercises/ex2/README.md

 9. Map the input keys to the execution you have created in the previous step:
 ![](./images/2.1.2-pic-08.png)

-10. Commands outputs values  – it is a good practice to prepare the needed command outputs so that you can check out what was the output after rinning the command.
+10. Commands outputs values  – it is a good practice to prepare the needed command outputs so that you can check out what was the output after running the command.
 Please follow the guidance shared below:
 ![](./images/2.1.2-pic-09.png)

 12. Command output keys will be printed here